 PROMOTE 2026: The Port Authority of Kribi Showcases Its Industrial-Port Ambition

-Through thematic conferences, B2B meetings, immersive experiences and high-level exchanges, the Port Authority of Kribi highlighted the strengths of its industrial-port ecosystem and its vision for integrated growth in Cameroon and Central Africa.
+Through thematic conferences, B2B meetings, immersive experiences and exchanges with investors, the Port Authority of Kribi highlighted the strengths of its industrial-port ecosystem and its vision for integrated growth in Cameroon and Central Africa.

-From 12 to 21 June 2026, the Port Authority of Kribi (PAK) played a leading role at the 10th edition of PROMOTE, showcasing the opportunities offered by the Kribi Industrial-Port Complex alongside its strategic partners.
-The event provided an ideal platform to promote investment opportunities, highlight the Kribi Port Industrial Zone (KPIZ) and reaffirm Kribi’s position as a key driver of industrialisation and logistics competitiveness in Central Africa.
+From 12 to 21 June 2026, the Port Authority of Kribi (PAK) played a leading role at the 10th edition of PROMOTE, hosting the Kribi Industrial-Port Pavilion alongside its strategic partners.
+The event provided an ideal platform to promote investment opportunities, showcase the Kribi Port Industrial Zone (KPIZ), present its digital innovations and reaffirm Kribi’s position as a key driver of industrialisation and logistics competitiveness in Central Africa.

 From 12 to 21 June 2026, the Port Authority of Kribi (PAK) participated in the 10th edition of PROMOTE in Yaoundé through the Kribi Industrial-Port Pavilion, alongside its strategic partners KPIZ, KCT, KMT, TransAtlantic and Smit Lamnalco.